nkfoss/propel/Report.md

     *

 2. Error Function
-    * For out error function we considered a few custom formulas.
-BLAH BLAH BLAH LIST THEM.
-    * In the end we decided that the Levenshtein Distance error function would be optimal for us.
-We borrowed the distance function wholesale from Lee Spector's Clojush repository.
+    * For our error function we considered a few custom formulas... but we ultimately decided that the Levenshtein Distance would be optimal.
+We borrowed the distance function from Lee Spector's Clojush repository.
     ``` clojure
     (defn levenshtein-distance
     [a b & {p :predicate  :or {p =}}]